How To Apply

 Home Country Institution/Employer: Copy of signed letter from employer on official letterhead indicating the amount and duration of salary payment, and confirms that payments will continue while the researcher is abroad and participating in a visiting program.

 For Visiting Graduate Researchers (VGRs), please expect a notice of fees due within one week of submitting your DS-2019 & J-1 Visa Packet.
 Please pay these fees promptly using the online payment system outlined in the notice.
-Your paperwork cannot be processed further until fees have been paid.
+Your application cannot be processed further until fees have been paid.

 Expected processing time for the DS-2019 at UCLA DCISS is three weeks.
 You will be notified of completion via email, and then the finished DS-2019 will be sent via Fed-Ex to your address.
 CLIC will pay this postage.
 Please be sure to email your preferred shipping address to clic@ucla.edu.